mavi13/GCFiddle/README.md

    Categories are mapped to directories where the calculation scripts for geocaches reside.
  - The second selection field loads a geocache calculation script and executes it
  - The input field contains the editable script
- - The "Execute" button executes the input script and fills the other boxes with the output
+ - The "Execute" button executes the input script and fills the other boxes with the output.
+   It also puts changed input in a history which can be accessed by the "Undo" and "Redo" buttons.
  - The "Preprocess" button processes the input text (not a script but a textual geocache description) and tries to convert it to a script.
 This means it comments lines and tries to find variables and waypoints.
-   To execute the output, it must be copied into the input field.
+   The resulting script is put in the history and executed.
  - The "Reload" button reloads the page with the current settings.
 (Please note that changes to the script are lost!)
    See the list of URL parameters below.
  - The "Save" button saves the current input in "Saved" category and selects it.